212-962-1020 Menu

 What is the New York Adult Survivors Act?

 On May 24, 2022, New York State passed the Adult Survivors Act(S66).
-The ASA provides a limited window until November 23, 2023, allowing victims of sexual assault who were 18 years old or older at the time of the occurrence to bring lawsuits for the offense regardless of how long ago it was committed.
-The law in effect overrides the current shortened State statute of limitations and allows victims to bring a lawsuit against the perpetrator and any institutions and/or employers that knew or should have known that the sexual assault and abuse was taking place.
+The ASA provided a limited window until November 23, 2023, which allowed victims of sexual assault who were 18 years old or older at the time of the occurrence to bring lawsuits for the offense regardless of how long ago it was committed.
+The law in effect overrode the shortened State statute of limitations and allowed victims to bring a lawsuit against the perpetrator and any institutions and/or employers that knew or should have known that the sexual assault and abuse was taking place.
 Some of the common examples are universities or colleges, hospitals, counselors, coaches, and doctors.

 Woman looking sad